-Our Annual General Meeting in 2014 was well attended.
+Our Annual General Meeting in 2015 was well attended.
 As usual, a lively question and answer session followed informative presentations from our Treasurer, Secretary, Coordinator, and Chairperson.
 At closing, the Hon.
-Robert Henderson, Minister of Tourism and Culture and District 25 MLA, congratulated our group and promised ongoing support.
+Robert Henderson, Minister of Health and District 25 MLA, congratulated our group and promised ongoing support.
+Being an election year the meeting was also attended by Ryan Williams candidate for PC party and Billy MacKendrick candidate for the NDP, both gentlemen congratulated the group on their efforts.